Limits. Can we treat Parkinson´s even before the first symptoms appear?

 Compensatory mechanisms for motor symptoms

 The brain also recruits alternative pathways to support failing primary circuits.
-As neurons in the key motor pathways degenerate, adjacent areas like the pre-supplementary motor cortex take on motor control, while regions like the cerebellum work harder during tasks.
+As neurons in the key motor pathways degenerate, adjacent areas like the pre-supplementary motor cortex take on motor control, while regions like the cerebellum (that coordinate movement) work harder during tasks.

 However, compensatory capacity is finite.
-Over time, the extensive structural and connectivity changes reach a limit beyond which functions cannot be maintained, and symptoms become inevitable.
+Over time, the extensive structural and connectivity changes in Parkinson's reach a limit beyond where re-uoptake and re-organising cannot compensate enough, functions cannot be maintained, and symptoms become inevitable.

 Can Parkinson's be prevented or postponed?